It’s normal to think of athletic teams in terms of their colors. Do you root for the orange and white or the blue and black?

 A thorough red team test will expose vulnerabilities and risks regarding:

-During a red team engagement, highly trained security consultants enact attack scenarios to reveal potential physical, hardware, software and human vulnerabilities.
+During a red team engagement, highly trained security professionals enact attack scenarios to reveal the potential physical, hardware, software, and human vulnerabilities.
 Red team engagements also identify opportunities for bad actors and malicious insiders to compromise company systems and networks or enable data breaches.

 6% to 28% of the attacks are conducted with the help of current or former employees of the infected organizations — InfoSec Institute

-We estimate that each of our projects averages about 20% automated and about 80% manual, deep-dive, advanced penetration.
+We estimate that each of our pen testing projects averages about 20% automated and about 80% manual, deep-dive, advanced penetration.

-Need a hand identifying which areas are of greatest concern for your organization?
-Set up a call with us and we’ll be glad to walk you through it.
+Need a hand identifying which areas are of greatest concern for your organization's security?
+Schedule a free call with us today and we’ll be glad to walk you through it.

 While you might think no one would care enough to hack into your company, businesses of all sizes — and individuals — are regularly victimized.